Roobinson/voting-machine/README.md

 Make sure each user can only vote once

 Instead of packing in the buttons, use a grid (look up Tkinter grids)

+Display a some kind of verification / thank you for submitting.